 Smallholder farmers are the drivers of many African economies but unfortunately their potential is undermined.
 Most of these families rely solely on farming for their income but struggle to make a decent living due to low yields caused by inappropriate farming methods and unavailability to access such information.

 Generation and dissemination of knowledge and information on ecologically sound and useful innovations in human, animal, plant and environmental health

 Research & Development

-To support educational and empowerment programs amongst small-holder communities in partnership with other players (public, private, civil society).
+Educational and empowerment programs amongst small-holder communities in partnership with other players

-To support resource mobilization strategies to provide grants/ technical assistance to public charitable trusts or institutions working with rural communities in organic agriculture
+Provision of grants and technical assistance to public charitable trusts or organizations working with rural communities in organic agriculture

 My little flock of chicken hatched 50 chicks.
 Unfortunately, all were swept away by disease.
 I was demoralized until I met Mr. Anthony Musili, from Biovision Africa Trust (BvAT), who rekindled my hope in poultry farming,” Ms Philip says smiling.